Brigad/redux-rest-easy/docs/api/createResource/selectors.md

 ### `getResource(state, ownProps, applyDenormalizer = true)`: `array<object>`

 Will return the resource corresponding to the payload of the request (or an empty array).
-Will be denormalized by default, but can be overriden.
+Will be denormalized by default, but can be overridden.

 ### `couldPerform(state, ownProps)`: `bool`